 This is a broad area with limited funding which allows Trustees to consider grant applications which fall outside the four main criteria but have particular appeal to them.

-The Trustess wish to encourage all applications on behalf of causes that come under the general Objects of the Charity.
+The Trustees wish to encourage all applications on behalf of causes that come under the general Objects of the Charity.
 The Trustees are flexible in their approach and take into account the following when considering a project:

-1. ‘Pump-priming’ donations are offered – usually given to new organisations and areas.
+1. ‘Pump-priming’ donations are offered – usually given to new organisations and areas

 2. The ability to evaluate plays a crucial part

 4. Involvement with a third party – for example ODA (Overseas Development Agency), NGO (Non Governmental Organisation)